Weeder Features - Compare and Review Weeding Tools... Page 2

 Remember that most of the unique tools we describe are not distributed to retail stores.
 If you're not comfortable with online shopping for garden tools, please consider that paying for shipping is kinder to the environment than driving your vehicle from store to store!
 You may consider a little inconvenience in the shipping time and cost for the benefit of the best tool that fits your weeds and needs.
 (It's safer and less time-consuming, too!)

 The Weeder Features Chart below includes examples of individual products described by the features we have defined and selected primarily by the convenience of weeders found on the web.
 This selection includes primarily the middle range of terrains, within a few inches above and below the soil surface, to which most of the weed pullers, twisters and poppers are devoted.
-This chart, which separates long-handle and short-handle weed removal tools into two groups, can also be downloaded for free as a Microsoft Excel spreadsheet, for your convenience.
-This is not presented as a comprehensive list.
+This chart, which separates long-handle and short-handle weed removal tools into two groups, is not presented as a comprehensive list.
 We frequently identify and describe other products as a result of continuing research.
 The feature terms used in the chart are defined as follows:

 |Tool Manufacturer Model||Graphic||Lawn||Lift||Till||Dig||1 Hand||Foot||Price $||Length||Web Buy||Terrains||Mechanism|